 Now how many of you wake up each morning and feel “O hell, another day and I feel so drained already”……… let me be honest, I do!
 But, thanks to my grandma – who isn’t with us anymore- I have learnt how not to let that draining feel take over the lovely day ahead.

-Running and jogging keeps you fit, but if you say that you really do not have the time to do the same – I have a plan for you; shun the elevator.
-In this day and age, and thanks to the advancement of technology, we’ve turned into couch potatoes and sloths to say the least; where’s the whole mantra of staying fit?
+Running and jogging keep you fit, but if you say that you really do not have the time to do the same – I have a plan for you; shun the elevator.
+In this day and age, and thanks to the advancement of technology, we’ve turned into couch potatoes and sloths, to say the least; where’s the whole mantra of staying fit?